 The Government of India is gearing its efforts towards tripling export turnover.
 Hence, the requirement of trained personnel in Export-Import Management is likely to be doubled by that time.
 Naturally, one can expect a tremendous demand for well-trained and experienced manpower in this field, which is currently seeing a heavy shortfall of such personnel.

 The right type of guidance and training is needed to meet the coming challenge.
-The Export Trade and Training Institute (ETTI) located in Goregaon (West), Mumbai, is a leading organization committed to impart quality training and expertise to those who aspire for a Career in Export-Import Business.
+The ETTI Export Import Management Institute located in Goregaon (West), Mumbai, is a leading organization committed to impart quality training and expertise to those who aspire for a Career in Export-Import Business.

 There are various durations and venues to suit the convenience of both professionals and fresher.
 The Institution has trained personnel from blue chip companies such as Mahindra & Mahindra, Ciba Geigy, Commercial Banks, BARC, TATA Exports, Haria Exports, SCI, Ambuja Cement, ACC Cement, Reliance, Sahara India, Customs, RBI, Union Bank of India, Kodak and BPT to name few.